Vocal resonation: Sympathetic and forced vibration

-In a technical sense resonance is a relationship that exists between two bodies vibrating at the same frequency or a multiple thereof.
+In a technical sense, resonance is a relationship that exists between two bodies vibrating at the same frequency or a multiple thereof.
 In other words, the vibrations emanating from one body cause the other body to start vibrating in tune with it.
 A resonator may be defined as a secondary vibrator which is set into motion by the main vibrator and which adds its own characteristics to the generated sound waves.

 There are two kinds of resonance: sympathetic resonance (or free resonance) and forced resonance (or conductive resonance) The essential difference between both types is what causes the resonator to start vibrating.
-In sympathetic resonance there is no need of a direct physical contact between the two bodies.
-The resonator starts functioning because it receives vibrations through the air and responds to them sympathetically, as long as the resonator's natural frequencies of vibration coincides with the exciting oscillations.
-In forced resonance the resonator starts vibrating because it is in physical contact with a vibrating body, which "forces" the resonator to replicate its oscillations.
+In sympathetic resonance, there is no need of a direct physical contact between the two bodies.
+The resonator starts functioning because it receives vibrations through the air and responds to them sympathetically, as long as the resonator's natural frequencies of vibration coincide with the exciting oscillations.
+In forced resonance, the resonator starts vibrating because it is in physical contact with a vibrating body, which "forces" the resonator to replicate its oscillations.

 Both types of resonance are at work in the human voice during speaking and singing.
 Much of the vibration felt by singers while singing is a result of forced resonance.
 The waves originated by the airflow modulated by the vibrating vocal folds travel along the bones, cartilages, and muscles of the neck, head, and upper chest, causing them to vibrate by forced resonance.
 There is little evidence that these vibrations, sensed by tactile nerves, make any significant contribution to the external sound.

 These same forced vibrations, however, may serve as sensation guides for the singer, regardless of their effect on the external sound.
 These sensations may provide evidence to the singer that their vocal folds are forming strong primary vibrations which are being carried from them to the head and chest.
 Thus these vibratory sensations can supply sensory feedback about the efficiency of the whole phonatory process to the singer.

 In contrast, the sound a person hears from a singer is a product of sympathetic resonance.
-Air vibrations generated at the level of the vocal folds in the larynx propagate through the vocal tract (e.g. the ducts and cavities of the airways).
+Air vibrations generated at the level of the vocal folds in the larynx propagate through the vocal tract (e.g., the ducts and cavities of the airways).
 In other words, the voice's resultant glottal wave is filtered by the vocal tract: a phenomenon of sympathetic resonance.
 The vocal resonator is not a sounding board comparable with stringed instruments.
 Rather, it's a column of air traveling through the vocal tract, with a shape that is not only complex, but highly variable.
 Vennard says: